microice1234/News/README.md

 # NewsConnect

-One stop shop for all your daily news
+One stop shop for all your daily news.

 This website helps you to get all your daily news from various different sources at a single place.
-Using News API we arre able to provide news from 30,000 sources and blogs.
+Using News API we are able to provide news from 30,000 sources and blogs.
 It has a responsive design and works well on mobile browsers.

 <img src="Images/home.PNG" width="700">